mikegratton/LetsTalk/README.md

   useful in robotics where calculations or actions take appreciable time during which the requesting process may need to cancel or retask the service provider as the situation changes.

-While the publish/subscribe are vanilla DDS, the request/response uses a magic sample timestamp to communicate failure.
-As such, it won't work with other DDS vendors.
-(I hope to remove this limitation later, but this was the only working pathway with FastDDS I found.)

 The reactor is likewise bound to Let's Talk, and it is unlikely to become more standards compliant since there are few reactor implementations in